year, we documented the swap of a Nippondenso

 As was discussed in the Nippondenso article, the Lucas alternator had several unique features:

-The Bosch comes with a clockwise fan.
-This was discarded and replaced with an omnidirectional fan, Prestolite (Electrosystems) part #90-2241.
+The Bosch alternator usually comes with a clockwise fan.
+This should be discarded and replaced with an omnidirectional fan or CCW fan.
+I used an omnidirectional Prestolite (Electrosystems) part #90-2241.
 These are common aircraft components which can be obtained at reasonable cost.
-If you don't have a local aircraft supply house, try Aero Parts & Supply.
+If you don't have a local aircraft supply house, try Flying Colors Air Parts.
 The Prestolite fan includes an aluminum baffle.
-(Note: the Prestolite fan CANNOT replace the fan on a stock Lucas alternator.
+Another option, with possibly greater availability is Bosch part#1126610046, which is a CCW fan.
+It can be obtained through automotive electrical rebuilders or from Summit Racing.
+(Note: these fans CANNOT replace the fan on a stock Lucas alternator.
 The hole is 17mm, while the Lucas shaft is 5/8") If you're trying to replace a regular forward mounted alternator, the XJ6 stock fan is fine.

 The Bosch alternator has a very adaptable wiring plan..
 It has a large B+ terminal for the battery connection.
 The D+ lead is used for the warning light in it's original environment, but we'll simply connect the F+ lead in an E-Type.
 The small B+ lead is for a filter capacitor, which can be mounted to the case with the screw on the right.
 It has a connection (W~) which is similar to the AL lead on the Lucas alternator.
 From the viewpoint of the 3AW relay, it's an AL lead which can be used to control the ignition light in the dash.
 Naturally, we recommend replacing your 3AW with one of our solid state units.